Bionicle 3: Web of Shadows: Plot

-The other Toa, along with the Rahaga, go to the Great Temple in the Ga-Metru district to search for clues to Keetongu's whereabouts.
+The other Toa and the Rahaga go to the Great Temple in the Ga-Metru district to search for clues to Keetongu's whereabouts.
 Vakama ambushes the Rahaga during the night, capturing five of them and leaving behind a badly injured Norik as a warning.
 He takes them to Sidorak, who grants Vakama a place as the general of the Visorak horde.
-Norik later informs the Toa of what Vakama has done, reiterating that they must find Keetongu before the Toa are completely consumed by their bestial states as Vakama has apparently been.
+Norik later informs the Toa of what Vakama has done, reiterating that they must find Keetongu before their bestial states completely consume them, as Vakama has apparently been.
 Using inscriptions translated before the attack, the group follows a trail that leads them to Keetongu's lair at the top of the Ko-Metru district.
 Though reluctant at first, Keetongu eventually agrees to aid them.

 The Toa return to the Coliseum and engage the Visorak.
 Matau confronts Vakama alone, while Keetongu goes after the king and queen.
 Roodaka orchestrates the death of Sidorak by leaving him to be killed by Keetongu.
-Matau tries to reason with Vakama as they fight each other; he apologizes for previously doubting Vakama's leadership and reminds Vakama of his duty as a Toa and his destiny to rescue the Matoran, eventually prompting Vakama to return to his senses.
+Matau tries to reason with Vakama as they fight; he apologizes for doubting Vakama's leadership and eventually prompts Vakama to return to his senses by reminding him of his duty and destiny to rescue the Matoran.

 Norik frees his fellow Rahaga and joins the Toa, but Roodaka arrives and demands control over the Toa's elemental powers.
 Vakama and Matau rejoin the rest of the team, with Vakama feigning continued allegiance to Roodaka.
 After the other five Toa unsuccessfully attempt to defeat Roodaka by firing their elemental spinner weapons at her, Vakama reveals his change of heart and orders the Visorak to leave and be free; having been placed under his command, the horde obeys.
-Unaware of her heartstone being carved from the same protodermis Makuta was sealed with (something Norik realises too late), Vakama then proceeds to fire his own spinner at Roodaka, incapacitating her and destroying the heartstone, uwittingly breaking the seal and setting Makuta free; the Master of Shadows uses his powers to teleport Roodaka to safety.
+Unaware of Roodaka's heartstone being the shard she carved from Makuta's prison, Vakama then proceeds to fire his own spinner at it, unwittingly breaking the seal and setting Makuta free; the Master of Shadows uses his powers to teleport the incapacitated Roodaka to safety.
 Made fully aware of his actions by Norik, Vakama is nevertheless confident that they can stop him again.
-After Keetongu returns the Hordika to their Toa Metru forms, the Toa bid farewell to him and the Rahaga and depart Metru Nui with the comatose Matoran.
+After Keetongu returns the Hordika to their Toa Metru forms, the Toa bid farewell to him and the Rahaga and depart Metru Nui with the Matorans.

-Following the events of the first film, Turaga Vakama concludes the story of the Toa Metru that he had been recounting to Takanuva, Jaller, and Hahli.
+Turaga Vakama concludes the story of the Toa Metru that he had been recounting to Takanuva, Jaller, and Hahli following the events of the first film.
 As they leave, Vakama tells them that it is time for them to find their own destiny.